clementw168/clementw168/README.md

 I worked on a project to assist diagnosis of learning differences.
 The global idea is that we record testing sessions of patients with a camera.

-From these videos, we extract all the usefull information as timeseries.
-And then, we use these timeseries to understand what happened at what moment because of what.
-This approach gets rid of high dimensional video data.
+From these videos, we extract all the useful information as time series.
+And then, we use these time series to understand what happened at what moment because of what.
+This approach gets rid of high-dimensional video data.
 At the same time, it makes the global pipeline much more interpretable which is so important in the medical field where mistakes can cost a lot.

 Here is a list of key features I worked on: